 Whole-body near infrared light therapy would by my top pick for improving fatigue.
 It provides energy to the mitochondria of your cells which means more energy overall for you.

-My next choices would be near infrared, Tri-Color LED light therapy or red light therapy used on the thyroid area.
+My next choices would be near infrared or red light therapy used on the thyroid area.

 For mental fatigue, I’ve found that using a heat-producing near infrared bulb on the right side of my forehead and sometimes on the neck does wonders for my mental energy levels.